 As an Amazon Associate, I get commissions for purchases made through links in this post.
 At no extra cost to you! ^_^

 Fortunately, there are ways to experience Japan from the comfort of your own home.
-Online retail therapy is one of the most fun ways!
+Browsing online Japanese stores is one of the most fun ways!

 Should I buy products from online Japanese stores?